Almir Gredić

-Almir Gredić (born 27 April 1976) is a Bosnian retired professional footballer who played as an attacking midfielder.
-He was president of FK Željezničar from 2012 to 2015.
+Almir Gredić (born 27 April 1976) is a Bosnian football executive and former player who played as an attacking midfielder.
+He was later president of FK Željezničar from 2012 to 2015.

 International career

 Gredić made his debut for Bosnia and Herzegovina in a March 2000 friendly game away against Jordan and has earned a total of 4 caps, scoring no goals.
 His final international was an August 2005 friendly against Estonia.

 Personal life

 Gredić has been married to Aida Murtezić since 2010.
 They have two children.